CURRICULAR AREAS / EXPERIENTIAL LEARNING

-Students will concentrate on the storytelling of American history.
-Beginning with European exploration of the Americas, students will continue on with a detailed consideration of English colonization of North America and the regional differences of the colonies.
-Students will consider the excitement and determination of the colonists as they move toward revolution and experiment with self-government, paying particular attention to the unique structure of the Constitution.
+Students concentrate on the storytelling of American history.
+Beginning with European exploration of the Americas, students continue with a detailed consideration of English colonization of North America and the regional differences of the colonies.
+Students consider the excitement and determination of the colonists as they move toward revolution and experiment with self-government, paying particular attention to the unique structure of the Constitution.
 Time will be given for following the election process, utilizing printed material and the Internet.

 Resources include America The People and the Dream published by Scott, Foresman, integrated heavily with A History of Us, written by Joy Hakim, along with primary source documents and political cartoons, when appropriate.

 Integrates grammar skills with writing skills.
 Formal English classes focus on grammar development, structured writing skills, spelling, and vocabulary.
 The writing program is based on the Writers’ Workshop approach, for both the creative and expository aspects of writing.
-A process of peer and teacher conferencing and self and teacher editing will be utilized so students can expand and enlarge their writing abilities.
-Through mini-lessons, writing time, and sharing aloud, students will explore writing from the heart, while learning the significance of and ways to incorporate a variety of aspects of writing, such as setting; character development; plot versus theme; show versus tell; writing a good lead; using dialogue and more.
+A process of peer and teacher conferencing and self and teacher editing are utilized so students can expand and enlarge their writing abilities.
+Through mini-lessons, writing time, and sharing aloud, students explore writing from the heart, while learning the significance of and ways to incorporate a variety of aspects of writing, such as setting; character development; plot versus theme; show versus tell; writing a good lead; using dialogue and more.
 Students publish their work often in final, fully edited form and are encouraged to share their work in any way they can so that others can benefit.
-Students will write fiction, non-fiction, poetry, letters, etc. Their skills in the proper use of the English language are developed organically through their own work.
+Students write fiction, non-fiction, poetry, letters, etc. Their skills in the proper use of the English language are developed organically through their own work.
 Spelling lists are generated through all of the writing so that the students are working on words that are difficult for them.

 A considerable part of the beginning of the year is spent modeling for the new students so they can understand and appreciate the variety of roles for which they will be responsible.
-Students will be given the opportunity to experience the range of roles as the year proceeds.
+Students are given the opportunity to experience the range of roles as the year proceeds.
 Some of the roles of a typical literature circle include a Discussion Director, who is responsible for pre-writing several thought-provoking questions, bringing them to the group for the purpose of generating a discussion.

 We also include a role for a literary component (Literary Lieutenant), where a student chooses a part of the story to read aloud to the group.
 The idea is to help students remember some of the interesting, powerful, puzzling, or important aspects of the story.